City-of-Melbourne/govcore/research/model-representation.md

     b = business
     e = employee
     s = service
-    n = number of docuements to make a bidirectinal connection
+    n = number of documents to make a bidirectinal connection

 On a senario like this: